SystemsGenetics/gene-oracle/README.md

     module add anaconda3/4.3.0
     conda create -n {name of env} python=2.7

+To activate your environment, simply do:

+    source activate {name of env}

 Once a virtualenv is created, the following software is required to run the models:

     tensorflow-gpu (1.3.0)